China outraged as Japanese lawmakers visit shrine to war dead

 Memories of a brutal Japanese occupation also remain strong in South Korea, where the Foreign Ministry repeated its view that Japanese lawmakers should stay away from the shrine.

-"I think that it's only natural to pray for the repose of the souls of people who have given their precious lives for the nation," Kato told a news conference.
+"I think that it's only natural to pray for the repose of the souls of people who have given their precious lives for the nation," Kato said.

-Ties between Tokyo and Beijing have been fraught for months because of a territorial dispute over islets in the East China Sea, known as the Senkaku in Japan and the Diaoyu in China.
+Ties with China have been fraught for months because of a territorial dispute over islets in the East China Sea, known as the Senkaku in Japan and the Diaoyu in China.

 Japan's relations with South Korea have cooled over a separate territorial dispute.